Piggy3590/LC_Office/README.md

 Bugs currently being fixed:

  - A bug that causes an error and extremely severe frame drops when a shrimp is found.
 In the current version, it is recommended to disable shrimp spawning.
- - A bug where the Apparatus mounted on the elevator was invisible to other players.
+ - A bug where the Apparatus placed on the elevator was invisible to other players.
  - Elevator desync issue (not sure if this will be fixed).

 ![Preview2](https://i.imgur.com/qRbVe3l.png)